Hire Content Managers

 What Attributes Distinguish Quality Content Managers From Others?

-Quality content managers bring a solid foundation in content creation, strategy, search engine optimization (SEO), and project management—expertise they typically develop over several years in the role.
+Quality content managers bring a solid foundation in content creation, content marketing, strategy, search engine optimization (SEO), and project management—expertise they typically develop over several years in the role.
 Anyone can claim to be a content manager, but a first-class professional is harder to find.

 A high-quality content manager possesses these defining characteristics: